knative/docs/docs/developer/eventing/sources/containersource/README.md

 sends messages to a sink URI.
 You can also use ContainerSource to support your own event sources in Knative.

-In the examples below, the event source is a heartbeats container and the sink is a Knative Service.
+In the following examples, the event source is a heartbeats container and the sink is a Knative Service.
 If you have an existing event source and sink, you can replace the examples with your own values.